Before you register a system for HFS Spectrum Protect backup please ensure that it conforms on the following points.

-The HFS backup software works on the principle of incremental forever, only sending new or changed data to the HFS.
+The Spectrum Protect software works on the principle of incremental forever, only sending new or changed data to the backup servers.
 However, if a folder is moved or renamed then all the data below that level will be regarded as new, and will be resent to the HFS.
 Similarly, permissions changes usually occasion a data resend.

 If your data is in need of rearrangement, we therefore request that you perform this work before your initial backup.
 Thereafter, it is best to keep large-scale changes to a minimum.
 On this subject please see further the changes that cause the resend of data to the HFS.